mslavkovik/AI-Ethics-Tutorials/README.md

 ### XAI tutorials

 ## Explainability Tutorials with LIME
-The Lime tutorial uses the DATASET 1: https://github.com/mslavkovik/AI-Ethics-Tutorials/blob/main/Tutorials/Lime%20tutorial/Lime%20explanations%20on%20adult%20dataset.ipynb
+The Lime tutorial which is a tool that explains which features have the most effect on a classification.
+A tutorial for this is availble here> https://github.com/mslavkovik/AI-Ethics-Tutorials/blob/main/Tutorials/Lime%20tutorial/Lime_explanations_on_adult_dataset.ipynb

 ## Explainability Tutorials with SHAP
 There are two explainability tutorials.
 They are as follows: